Snaacky/chiya/README.md

   - The starting `"""` and ending `"""` should be on lines by themselves even for one-line docstrings.
   - Docstrings should be written as sentences with proper capitalization, grammar, and punctuation.
   - Specifying parameters or return type in a docstring isn't necessary because we use type hinting.
-- Usage of comments should be minimal and should explain why the code is doing something instead of what it is doing.
+- Comments should be minimal and explain why the code is doing something instead of what it is doing.
 - Any messages logged to console should not contain ending punctuation.
 - Any settings, keys, values, or IDs that may change on a deployment basis should be kept in the config file.
 - All Discord commands and command parameters should have descriptions.